Quirky slide at Hummel Park Omaha

 Where: Lake Manawa State Park, Council Bluffs, Iowa

-Why: This large, wooden park located in Lake Manawa State Park in Council Bluffs, Iowa, was originally designed by kids’ submissions of what the perfect playground would look like.
-In 2019, it reopened with an updated look and long-lasting material.
+Why: Dream Playground is a large playground located in Lake Manawa State Park in Council Bluffs, Iowa, was originally designed by kids’ submissions of what the perfect playground would look like.
+In 2019, it reopened with an updated look and long-lasting material (no more splinters!).
 There are several elements that draw from Council Bluffs history.
 Plus, it’s just awesome.
 Lake Manawa State Park also has trails and a small beach.

-Unlike other parks on this list, Dream Park is in a state park that does charge an entrance fee for out-of-state visitors.
+Unlike other parks on this list, Dream Playground is in a state park that does charge an entrance fee for out-of-state visitors.
 It’s $5 per vehicle.

 Sand: Yes